oddy-boop/Edusync-git/src/supabase/policies.md

 -- Section 3: Re-introduce Super Admin role and Helper Functions -- ================================================================================================

+-- Drop dependent policies before dropping function DROP POLICY IF EXISTS "Admins can manage school settings" ON public.app_settings;
+DROP POLICY IF EXISTS "Admins can manage roles" ON public.user_roles;
+DROP POLICY IF EXISTS "School members can access students in their school" ON public.students;
+DROP POLICY IF EXISTS "School members can access teachers in their school" ON public.teachers;
+DROP POLICY IF EXISTS "School members can access announcements in their school" ON public.school_announcements;
+DROP POLICY IF EXISTS "School members can access fee items in their school" ON public.school_fee_items;
+DROP POLICY IF EXISTS "School members can access payments in their school" ON public.fee_payments;
+DROP POLICY IF EXISTS "School members can access arrears in their school" ON public.student_arrears;
+DROP POLICY IF EXISTS "School members can access results in their school" ON public.academic_results;
+DROP POLICY IF EXISTS "Students can view their own approved results" ON public.academic_results;
+DROP POLICY IF EXISTS "School members can access attendance in their school" ON public.attendance_records;
+DROP POLICY IF EXISTS "School members can access incidents in their school" ON public.behavior_incidents;
+DROP POLICY IF EXISTS "School members can access assignments in their school" ON public.assignments;
+DROP POLICY IF EXISTS "School members can access timetables in their school" ON public.timetable_entries;

+-- Now drop the functions safely
+DROP FUNCTION IF EXISTS is_school_admin();
+DROP FUNCTION IF EXISTS get_my_school_id();

+-- Recreate helper functions
+CREATE OR REPLACE FUNCTION get_my_school_id()
+RETURNS uuid AS $$
+  SELECT school_id
+  FROM public.user_roles
+  WHERE user_id = auth.uid()
+  LIMIT 1;
+$$ LANGUAGE sql SECURITY DEFINER SET search_path = '';

+CREATE OR REPLACE FUNCTION is_super_admin()
+RETURNS boolean AS $$
+  SELECT EXISTS (
+    SELECT 1
+    FROM public.user_roles
+    WHERE user_id = auth.uid() AND role = 'super_admin'
+  );
+$$ LANGUAGE sql SECURITY DEFINER SET search_path = '';

+CREATE OR REPLACE FUNCTION is_school_admin()
+RETURNS boolean AS $$
+  SELECT EXISTS (
+    SELECT 1
+    FROM public.user_roles
+    WHERE user_id = auth.uid() AND role = 'admin' AND school_id = get_my_school_id()
+  );
+$$ LANGUAGE sql SECURITY DEFINER SET search_path = '';

 -- Add 'super_admin' to the list of allowed roles
 DO $$
 BEGIN